nemanja85/weather-app/README.md

   </a>
 </p>

-This app provides current temperature in Celsius, wind speed, humidity and location coordinates.
+This APP provides current temperature in Celsius, wind speed, humidity and location coordinates.